Transportation

 Overview

-Salt Lake City is working to improve safety for people using crosswalks without traffic signals along Main Street between 900 South and 2100 South.
-Community feedback from the Main Street Corridor Vision Plan identified these uncontrolled crosswalks as a top safety concern.
-While full reconstruction of the street is part of the long-term vision, we’re taking steps now to make crossing the street safer.
+Salt Lake City is working to improve safety at crosswalks without traffic signals on Main Street between 900 South and 2100 South.
+Community feedback from the Main Street Corridor Vision Plan highlighted these crossings as a top concern.

 We’re planning to upgrade at least five crosswalks with semi-permanent safety features.
 These include: